 Add text and concepts to your sequence diagram

 To create a message, drag out an activation box from the shape library.
 The activation box is a long, thin rectangle.
 Drag it onto the dotted lifeline and adjust the size as necessary.

 Once you have an activation box in place, click on the box and drag a message arrow out from it.
 You can label the message by clicking and typing.
 To change the arrow’s direction, click on the message arrow and then the information icon, and choose “Reverse direction.”

 Make sure that your messages send out the right information by reviewing this key for different types of messages on our sequence diagram tutorial.

 If an action is destroyed in the sequence, use a delete symbol (X) at the end of the lifeline to show that it has been destroyed.

-Check your work by mentally reviewing each step of the sequence, making sure that the logic is sound and that all the processes line up correctly.
-Allthough the lifelines don't show a specific timeframe, messages should always be listed in sequential order on a vertical basis.
-Once you've personally reviewed the document, share with a colleague or fellow student and ask them to look through your work as well.
+Lucidchart makes final formatting easy.
+Check that the logic is sound and that all the processes line up correctly.
+Although the lifelines don't show a specific timeframe, messages should always be listed in sequential order vertically.